kjirou/image-cropper/README.md

 Note:
 - `--conf, -c` option
-  - Path to configuration file
+  - Set a path to configuration file
   - Use `./image-divider.js` if it is not set